Rotating black holes in de Rham-Gabadadze-Tolley massive gravity: Analytic calculation procedure: Conclusion and discussion

 \section{Conclusion and discussion}

 In this paper, we analytical derived the rotating black hole solutions in dRGT model.
-The black hole famaliy in dRGT massive gravity would contain 5 parameters: the Mass $M$, the charge $Q_{*}$, the angular momentum per unit mass $a=\frac{J}{M}$, the cosmological constant term $\Lambda$ and the St\"{u}ckelberg charge $S_{*}$.
-When consider $\Lambda\sim 1$, the cosmological constant term would be equal to $m^2$.
-However, the St\"{u}ckelberg charge $S_{*}$ would still amend the charge $Q_{*}$.
+The black hole family in dRGT massive gravity would contain 5 parameters: the mass $M$, the charge $Q_{*}$, the angular momentum per unit mass $a=\frac{J}{M}$, the cosmological constant term $\Lambda$ and the St\"{u}ckelberg charge $S_{*}$.
+Compared to the original Kerr-Newman-Ads solution, the St\"{u}ckelberg charge $ S_* $ serves as a new characteristic, or "hair," of the black hole.
+While we treat the charges $ S_*$ and $Q_* $ similarly, they have entirely different physical significances.
+The charge $ S_* $, which is associated with the mass of the graviton, does not engage in electromagnetic interactions; it solely influences the curvature of spacetime.
+When a point charge $ q $ moves through this spacetime, it experiences only the gravitational force from $ S_*$ and not any electromagnetic force.
+Importantly, the charge $ S_* $ would still exist even in the absence of the electric charge $Q_* $.
+By setting \( m = 0 \), the solution (\ref{BLform}) reproduces the Kerr-Newman solution.
+This occurs because the field equations (\ref{EinR1}) - (\ref{EinR3}) reduce to those found in Einstein-Maxwell theory when analyzed in that limit.

 When taking $a=Q_{*}=0$, we obtain the static spherical symmetric solution

 where $f=1-\frac{2M}{r}-\frac{m^2S_{*}^2}{r^2}-\frac{m^2}{3}r^2$.
 In Ref. \cite{Li2016-1}, we obtain the static solution with $f=1-\frac{2M}{r}-\frac{S^2}{r^{\lambda}}-\Lambda r^2$.
 We found that in the special case $\lambda=2$, it can be returned to the solution of this article.
 For other $\lambda$ values, the solution has no corresponding rotating form.
 Thus, the black holes in dRGT model are divided into two categories: one kind of black hole solution has spherically symmetric form only; the other solution can be extended from spherical form to axisymmetric form.